Wage Rigidity and Retirement in Optimal Portfolio Choice: Solving the optimization problem: preliminary work

-\textbf{Proof of (ii).} This proof, given (i) above, is completely analogous to the proof of \cite[Lemma 4.5(ii)]{BGP} and we omit it for brevity. \end{proof}

-\begin{remark} Notice that the temporal dynamics of the total wealth process in \eqref{eq:GammaProcessSDE} and of admissible controls in \eqref{eq:zerostrategy} abruptly changes in $t= \tau_R$.
-In particular, for $t \ge\tau_R$, the time evolution of the total wealth process and of the admissible strategies when the boundary of the constraint set is touched, is as in the classical Merton problem.
-For $t\in [0, \tau_R]$ we recover instead \cite[Lemma 4.9]{BGP}. \end{remark}
+\begin{rem} We note that the temporal dynamics of the total wealth process in \eqref{eq:GammaProcessSDE} and of admissible controls in \eqref{eq:zerostrategy} abruptly changes {at} $t= \tau_R$.
+In particular, for $t \ge\tau_R$, the time evolution of the total wealth process and of the admissible strategies are as in the classical Merton problem.
+For $t\in [0, \tau_R]$ we recover instead \cite[Lemma 4.9]{BGP}. \end{rem}